Combinatorial zeta functions counting triangles: Introduction

 \subsection{Acknowledgments}

 We thank Jean Raimbault for several interesting comments on a preliminary version of our results.
-L.B. is partially funded by the Research Training Group 2491 ``Fourier Analysis and Spectral Theory'', University of Göttingen.
+N.V.D would like to thank Jean Yves Welschinger for some interesting discussion on our results.
+L.B.~and T.S.~were partially funded by the Research Training Group 2491 ``Fourier Analysis and Spectral Theory'', University of Göttingen.
 Y. C. is supported by the Herchel Smith Postdoctoral Fellowship Fund.
 N.V.D is supported by the Institut Universitaire de France.

+We thank three referees for carefully reading the first version of the paper and making many helpful remarks which significantly improved the presentation of the paper.